 Self Development Award

-Cozette Dagher’s expertise in issues management, crisis communications and stakeholder relations were called upon when she became a Senior Advisor to the Minister of National Defence of Canada at a young age.
-Cozette Dagher has also served on the political staff of several legislators, municipal councillors and mayors.
+Cozette Dagher’s expertise in issues management, crisis communications, and stakeholder relations was called upon when she became a Senior Advisor to the Minister of National Defence of Canada at a young age.
+Cozette Dagher has also served on the political staff of several legislators, municipal councilors and mayors.

 Cozette Dagher also serves on the board of directors of Our Lady of Lebanon, and she contributes to various school boards and parent-teacher associations.
 She is an advocate on anti-bullying and mental health matters, and a liaison between new immigrants from Arab countries and their integration in Canada.